hayleyw7/flashcards-starter/README.md

 ## Install/Setup Instructions

-The code is available at https://github.com/hayleyw7/flashcards-starter.
+The code is available at on GitHub [here](https://github.com/hayleyw7/flashcards-starter).

 To use, clone the repo onto your local machine, open the terminal, navigate to the file, and enter "node index.js".